Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Configuring DNS

-Pi-Hole Upstream DNS Server setting.
+Pi-Hole Upstream DNS Server settings.

-Pi-Hole interface setting.
+Pi-Hole interface settings.

 Next, in order for Pi-Hole to work network-wide for all devices (including phones and tablets on Wi-Fi), you’ll need to configure your router to use the Pi-Hole server as DNS.
 Some routers do not let you change this setting, like AT&T’s Arris BGW210-700, but most Netgear and TP-Link routers do.